 Pivot quickly if the experiment fails.

 Although continuous delivery advocates for roll forward only, the capability to rollback is essential, although you may choose to not use it.
 In Jenkins X and GitOps, application versions are Git tags.
-Releases are done from the master branch, and you could see the release versions under the Release Tab in GitHub.
+Releases are done from the controller branch, and you could see the release versions under the Release Tab in GitHub.
 Hence, if you chose to, you could easily revert to the last known good version.

 Lowers adoption cost